Dead mall

-A dead mall (also known as a ghost mall, zombie mall, or abandoned mall) is a shopping mall with a high vacancy rate or a low consumer traffic level, or that is deteriorating in some manner.
+A dead mall, also known as a ghost mall or zombie mall, is a shopping mall that has low consumer traffic or is deteriorating in some manner.

-Many malls in North America are considered "dead" (for the purposes of leasing) when they have no surviving anchor store or successor that could attract people to the mall.
+Many malls in North America are considered "dead" when they have no surviving anchor store or successor that could attract people to the mall.
 Without the pedestrian traffic that department stores previously generated, sales volumes decline for almost all stores and rental revenues from those stores can no longer sustain the costly maintenance of the malls.
-Without good pedestrian access, smaller stores inside malls are difficult to reach.

 Changes in the retail climate

 Structural changes in the department-store industry have also made survival of these malls difficult.
 These changes have contributed to some areas or suburbs having insufficient traditional department stores to fill all the existing larger-lease-area anchor spaces.
 A few large national chains have replaced many local and regional chains, and some national chains are defunct.